-Fast Idle Control (FIC) Solenoid
+Idle Air Control (IAC) Valve 1

-The fast idle control (FIC) solenoid (Figure 1) compensates for idle speed change caused by the operation of the air conditioner compressor.
-The FIC solenoid is controlled by the FIC relay.
-The FIC relay is energized when the air conditioner clutch is energized, and the relay allows the FIC solenoid to turn on and let an additional volume of air into the intake manifold.
+The idle air control (IAC) valve 1 (Figure 1) compensates for idle speed change caused by the operation of the air conditioner compressor.
+The IAC valve 1 is controlled by the PCM, and is energized when the air conditioner clutch is energized.